lucasko-tw/docker-elasticsearch-customize-yml/README.md

 ## Dockerfile for Elasticsearch 2.3 with customize elasticsearch.yml
-This is a example for runing elasticsearch 2.3 container and dynamic import customize elasticsearch.yml
+This is a example for runing elasticsearch 2.3 container and dynamicly importing customize elasticsearch.yml

 ### elasticsearch.yml